kadena-io/kda-tool/README.md

 option which prints the following:

 ```
-$ kda gen transfer.ktpl --holes
+$ kda gen -t transfer.ktpl --holes
 amount: null
 chain: null
 from-acct: null
 to-acct: null
 ```

-We can save this to a file with `kda gen transfer.ktpl --holes > data.yaml`.
+We can save this to a file with `kda gen -t transfer.ktpl --holes > data.yaml`.
 Then we can edit this file with the following values:

 ```